 To keep up to date on downloaded data affected by logged errata, watch the CMIP6 Dataset Errata page.

-NCI has established high-capacity links with other ESGF primary nodes in the US, UK and Europe.
-This means we are well placed to serve as a primary data service node, hosting authoritative copies of high use replica data.
+NCI has established high-capacity links with other Earth System Grid Federation (ESGF) primary nodes in the US, UK and Europe and serves as a Tier 1 node in the Australia and Oceania region, with responsibility for hosting authoritative copies of high use replica data.
 For researchers with access to NCI, a large collection of data will be available with thorough version control and data management as stipulated by the standard procedures set out by the ESGF.
-Additionally, for Australia and Oceania researchers without access to the NCI facilities, data will be available for download from a Tier 1 source that is much closer than was previously possible.
-Current replica download variables and data request information can be found here.

 See below for direct links to the most frequently used resources.